SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/1-open-payment-framework-in-spartacus.md

 title: Open Payment Framework in Spartacus
 ---

+The Open Payment Framework is a framework that allows merchants to integrate their preferred Payment Service Provider quickly and efficiently through configurations.

 If you have not already done so, you need to configure open payment framework in SAP Commerce Cloud before integrating with Spartacus.
 For more information, see [Open Payment Framework](link to backend docs).

-Any other intro/overview/requirements?

 ## Enabling Open Payment Framework in Spartacus